Manitoba

 Teen Clinics

-Healthy Child Manitoba funds six teen-centred primary health services: Elmwood Teen Clinic, managed by the Winnipeg Regional Health Authority through Access River East; St. John’s High School Teen Clinic, managed by Mount Carmel Clinic; Nor-Man Teen Clinics in Flin Flon, The Pas and Cranberry Portage managed by Nor-Man Regional Health Authority; and Selkirk Teen Clinic, managed by Interlake Regional Health Authority.
-All Healthy Child Manitoba funded teen clinics were developed through a community development approach and operate on the core principles of choice, confidentiality, accessibility, harm reduction and cultural responsiveness.
+Manitoba funds nine teen-centred primary health services: Elmwood Teen Clinic, managed by the Winnipeg Regional Health Authority through Access River East; St. John’s High School Teen Clinic, managed by Mount Carmel Clinic; Nor-Man Teen Clinics in Flin Flon, The Pas and Cranberry Portage managed by Nor-Man Regional Health Authority; Selkirk Teen Clinic, managed by Interlake-Eastern Regional Health Authority and Swan River Teen Clinic and Assiniboine Mobile Teen Clinics managed by Prairie Mountain Health.
+All funded teen clinics were developed through a community development approach and operate on the core principles of choice, confidentiality, accessibility, harm reduction and cultural responsiveness.

 The goals of teen-centred health care services are to:

-In 2006 Healthy Child Manitoba in partnership with other government departments, the WRHA and community based organizations developed a Teen Clinic Services Manual and a Volunteer Manual and Training Curriculum.
+In 2006 through partnership with other government departments, the WRHA and community based organizations developed a Teen Clinic Services Manual and a Volunteer Manual and Training Curriculum.
 These manuals are intended to support organizations wanting to develop a teen centered health clinic or sexual and reproductive health volunteer services within their organization.

 Locations of Teen Clinics in Manitoba